dataform-co/dataform/content/docs/warehouses/postgres.md

 ---
 title: Postgres
-subtitle: Authentification and configuration options for Postgres
+subtitle: Authentification and configuration options for Postgres.
 ---

 ## Authentification